KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_hidden_architecture_of_the_universe.md

 It has no beginning and no end.
 It circulates.

 This matters because it reveals something fundamental:
-**reality is not built from static objects, but from circulating order**.
+**Reality is not built from static objects, but from circulating order.**

 When order circulates freely, systems are alive.
 When circulation is blocked, systems degrade.

 This is true for stars, ecosystems, societies, and bodies alike.

 #### Dimensions as States of Coherence